-The MATE power supply will be protected by a 30 amp fuse; however, the ROV system must also have its own calculated fuse.
+The MATE power supply will be protected by a 25 amp fuse; however, the ROV system must also have its own calculated fuse.

-ELEC-009E: ROV systems are allowed one replacement fuse during the product demonstration.
-In the event that the ROV system blows the second fuse during the demonstration, the demonstration will be over and no additional points will be earned.
+ELEC-009R: ROV systems are allowed one replacement fuse during the product demonstration.
+In the event that the ROV system blows the second fuse during the demonstration, time will stop, the demonstration run will be over, and no additional points will be earned.
 Companies should have adequate replacement fuses on hand, MATE will not provide replacements.
-Standard sizes for fuses are 15, 20, 25 and 30 amps.
+Standard sizes for fuses are 15, 20, and 25 amps.
 Additional standard fuse sizes are 1, 3, 6, and 10 amps.